ChatGPT Ads and advertising on GenAI Search Engines: what you need to know

 ChatGPT Ads: A New Advertising Network in the Making

-OpenAI is planning to introduce native ad formats directly within ChatGPT.
+OpenAI is preparing to introduce native ad formats directly within ChatGPT, and has now clarified the scope, audience and principles governing this future advertising ecosystem.
+In 2026, this ambition is supported by early testing initiatives rather than a full public rollout.
 According to internal documents revealed in 2024, ChatGPT Ads will appear in the free interface, with a bold objective: generate $25 billion in ad revenue by 2029.

 • Sponsored answers seamlessly integrated into conversations